arangodb/arangodb/Documentation/Books/AQL/Graphs/KShortestPaths.md

     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock GRAPHKSP_03_Aberdeen_to_London

-Or, we can ask for routes that don't exist:
+If we ask for routes that don't exist we get an empty result:

     @startDocuBlockInline GRAPHKSP_04_Aberdeen_to_Toronto
     @EXAMPLE_ARANGOSH_OUTPUT{GRAPHKSP_04_Aberdeen_to_Toronto}